How promoting from within could benefit your business

 2. Internal mobility can help with retention and motivation

 Career advancement opportunities have become increasingly important to today’s employees.
 In fact, a lack of career growth is one of the most prominent reasons workers report leaving their jobs.
-According to a recent survey, 63 percent of employees said a lack of career development opportunities would be enough for them to leave their current employer.
+According to a recent survey, one of the top reasons employees left a job was because there were no opportunities for advancement.

 “When you promote from within, people see opportunity and become less likely to move around in their careers,” Chansler explains, elaborating: